 - Finally, is the electrical cord frayed?
 If you've gone through all the steps above and found no problem, take a close look at the refrigerator's electrical cord.
 In some cases, the cord becomes frayed or damaged.
-If that's the problem, you may need to hire an electrician to safely replace the cord.
+If that's the problem, you may need to hire an electrician to replace the cord safely.

 Is the Light Bulb Burned Out?

 If your refrigerator light is not coming on, it may be that the bulb has reached the end of its lifespan and burned out.
 Check the bulb to see if it has a dark area in the bulb or broken and loose filament.
 When you shake the bulb, you'll hear a rattling noise if filaments inside are damaged.
 You can purchase special bulbs for appliances, usually 25 watts, at your local hardware or merchandise store.
 Unplug your refrigerator, change the bulb and hopefully, this will solve this problem.